 On the Namibian side of the border there are a few options.
 We have found the SanDune Lodge just outside Gobabis and Zelda's Guest Farm, about 20 kms from the Botswana border, to be very restful with nice rooms and good food.

 In Windhoek there are a few good places to choose from depending on your budget.

-We have stayed at most of the hotels and B&Bs in Windhoek and have narrowed down our favorites to these two fine establishments; The Olive Exclusive and Londiningi Guesthouse.
-Both provide consistently excellent service and great food.
+We have stayed at most of the hotels and B&Bs in Windhoek and have experienced good food and service at these fine establishments:

 When staying near Etosha you should try and visit one of the Himba villages like the one at Toko Lodge.
 The Himba are a photogenic indigenous tribe and could be the most photographed people in Namibia!